thisisheymde/URL-Shortener/README.md

-## URL-Shortener-API
+## URL-Shortener

-A simple URL Shortener API written in Go by using only net/http.
+A simple URL Shortener written in Go by using only net/http.

 Tools: Go, MongoDB, Docker